 About The Short Term Rental Alliance of San Diego

-The Short Term Rental Alliance of San Diego is comprised of individuals who share a portion of, or their entire home(s) on online websites/services such as AirBNB, VRBO, Homeaway, Tripping, Roomorama, and countless others.
-The majority of us live on the property we invite others to stay in/on, and started utilizing these services as a means to pay bills, mortgage, other debt, etc. in addition to meeting new people and making new friends from around the world.
+The majority of STRASD members live on the property we invite others to stay in/on, and we started utilizing short-term rentals as a means to pay bills, mortgage, other debt, etc. in addition to meeting new people and making new friends from around the world.

-The need for affordable lodging was born out of necessity, with expensive hotels being out of the price range for many consumers, making travel not affordable.
-The story of AirBNB is not unlike many other home sharing services – a way to connect travelers with locals willing to share their home for a price far below “traditional” transient lodging.
+San Diego, like many other cities, has regulations for transient (short-term) guests that were created many years ago with only hotels in mind.
+The need for affordable lodging was born out of necessity, with expensive hotels being out of the price range for many consumers.
+The story of AirBNB is not unlike many other home sharing services – a way to connect travelers with locals willing to share their home for a price far below traditional lodging options.

-In any case, here’s what has happened to some of our member hosts:
+What happened to some of our member hosts:

-- The city treasurer has begun to track down home sharing hosts, and issue Transient Occupancy Tax and Tourism Marketing District tax bills to hosts for past years (with no proof of money charged/earned) and attached the maximum 25% late penalty.
+- The city treasurer began to track down home sharing hosts, and issue Transient Occupancy Tax and Tourism Marketing District tax bills to hosts for past years (with no proof of money charged/earned) and attached the maximum 25% late penalty.
 This has resulted in tax bills in the amount of $8000-$40,000+ for some hosts.